rdpunder/LSPS/README.md

 In Example 6 of Section 3.4, we provide a specific example for which the expected score difference based on the weighted scoring rule by Mitchell and Weale (2023) is negative for α>α_0.
 The aim of directory *EXAMPLE_6* is to reproduce the (rounded) number α_0 = 0.052 and to graphically verify the inequality α>α_0.
 We refer to the *ReadMe.txt* in this directory for further instructions.

 ### TABLE 2 and APPENDIX I: Empirical Studies
 In Table 2 of Section 4, we present summary results on differences in Model Confidence Set (MCS) cardinality for α=0.90 and in Table I1 we display the summary results for α=0.75.
 For every Sec., for every weight function, Appendix I includes a separate Table reporting the underlying MCS p-values.
-In directory TABLE_2_AND_APPENDIX_I, we have created the following subdirectories to reproduce all empirical results
+In directory TABLE_2_AND_APPENDIX_I, we have created the following subdirectories to reproduce all empirical results.

 #### RiskManagement
 - Table 2 panel Sec 4.1, I_L